PriyanshuSingh9/remitflow/README.md

 ## 🔄 Transfer Flow

 1. **Initiate**: User A enters the amount ($) and receiver details.
-2. **On-Ramp**: User A purchases **USDC** via Transak inside the app.
+2. **On-Ramp**: We then purchase **USDC** via Transak inside the app.
-3. **Escrow**: User A deposits USDC into the RemitFlow smart contract escrow.
+3. **Escrow**: Then deposits USDC into the RemitFlow smart contract escrow.
 4. **Validation**: Express backend listens for deposit events and requests off-ramp.
 5. **Credit & Release**: OnMeta converts the USDC to INR.
 The backend releases the escrow to OnMeta when ready.
-INR is credited to User B's bank or UPI.
+INR is credited to User B's bank.

 ---